rosyberti/website/_posts/2020-03-23-coronavirus-data-by-country.md

 permalink: /coronavirus-data-by-country/
 ---

 The coronavirus pandemic continues to worsen.
 It is more important than ever to make decisions based on data, not fear or panic.
-On this page you can find up-to-date statistics on coronavirus cases, deaths, and recoveries by country (updated daily).
+On this page you can find up-to-date statistics on coronavirus cases and deaths by country (updated daily).

 ## A Few Notes